![]() |

 Conservation

-Agreements It is expected that lands owned by different landowners or agencies may play different roles in the overall ecosystem management plan.
-Where representative ecosystems or species requirements are best located on private lands, private landowners or companies will recognize these needs.
-Cooperating landowners, companies, and agencies should develop specific conservation agreements to provide the desired conditions.
-Incentive programs should be identified to make private land contributions to the ecological objectives feasible to the landowner or company.
-Conservation agreements for private lands will be voluntary agreements. |
+Measures It is expected that lands owned by different landowners or agencies may play different roles in the overall ecosystem management plan.
+Where desired conservation measures are best located on private lands, private landowners or companies will recognize these needs.
+In cases where these actions should occur on non-private lands, the Association will work with the appropriate agency and will encourage development of Candidate Conservation Agreements that are compatible with the Association's CCAA.
+Incentive programs will be identified to make private land contributions to the ecological objectives feasible to the landowner or company. |

-Copyright 2003-2009 Thunder Basin
+Copyright 2003-2011 Thunder Basin

 Grasslands Prairie Ecosystem Association